i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 #### Key Terms

-- **7-Segment Display**: An arrangement of seven light segments that can be combined to display numbers and some letters.
 - **Active-Low Logic**: A design principle where the "active" or "on" state is represented by a LOW (unpowered) signal.
-- **BCD (Binary-Coded Decimal)**: A method of representing the decimal digits 0-9 using a 4-bit binary code.
+- **BCD (Binary-Coded Decimal)**: A method of representing the decimal digits `0`-`9` using a `4`-bit binary code.
 - **Decoder**: A circuit that takes a multi-bit binary input and activates a single, corresponding output line.
 Our decoder acts as an **Identifier**.
 - **Diode Matrix**: A grid of input and output lines where components (like our taps) are placed at intersections to create a programmable logic device, often used as a ROM.
 - **Encoder**: A circuit that takes a single active input line and translates it into a multi-bit coded output.
 Our encoder acts as a **Mapper**.
 - **Modularity**: The engineering practice of designing a system in independent, interchangeable components.
 This makes the system easier to design, test, and upgrade.
 - **ROM (Read-Only Memory)**: A type of storage where data is permanently programmed into the hardware's structure.
 - **Tap (Repeater/Torch)**: Our term for a connection that reads a signal from a bus line to control another wire.
+- **7-segment display**: An arrangement of seven light segments that can be combined to display numbers and some letters.

 ---
 ### Module 3 Conclusion

 This was a massive milestone.
 You didn't just build a circuit; you engineered a complete system.
 By breaking a complex problem down into distinct, logical stages, you built something complex in a way that was manageable, testable, and understandable.
 You have now mastered the concepts of binary-to-decimal decoding and using a hardware ROM to drive an output, two fundamental building blocks of digital electronics.

+> ### Explore More: The Gate Museum
+> In the world download provided for the course, you will find a section labeled "Gate Museum" which showcases these and many other community-tested compact designs for each logic gate.
+I encourage you to explore, build, and test them to expand your engineering toolkit.

 **What’s Next?**
 You have successfully completed Part I of this course.
 You can now take a binary input and display it as a number humans can read.
 But what happens when we try to do math?
 In the next module, you’ll discover a critical flaw in our simple translator when we try to count past 9.
 You’ll learn about the hexadecimal system and how our modular design makes upgrading our system a breeze.